rodrigoxaviersantos/rodrigoxaviersantos/README.md

 <h1 align="center"> Hi, I’m Rodrigo Xavier! </h1>

-I am an Information System graduate from Faculdade Pitágoras.
-I am a passionate learner who is always willing to work on technologies.
-I love exploring new technologies and leveraging them to solve real-life problems.
-In addition, I also love connecting with people.
+I am an enthusiast who is always willing to work with technologies.
+I love exploring new technologies and using them to solve real-life problems.
+In addition, I also enjoy connecting with people.
+I am currently studying software development using the technologies (Pseudocode, HTML/CSS/Bootstrap, Javascript and SQL Server database).